 When G. was in trouble, she added, the students responded in kind, calling U.S. senators, dividing up work and finding a lawyer.
 “There was not a hesitation,” she said.
 “It was an immediate rallying of help.”

-Over the objections of Nicholas J. Bolzman, the prosecutor from the Department of Homeland Security, Immigration Judge Helaine Perlman granted Gantulga release on $12,000 bond, saying his crimes weren't serious enough to be eligible for mandatory detention.
+Over the objections of Nicholas J. Bolzman, the prosecutor from the Department of Homeland Security, Arlington Immigration Court Judge Helaine R. Perlman granted Gantulga release on $12,000 bond, saying his crimes were not serious enough to be eligible for mandatory detention.

 “He testified that he made mistakes and would not engage in such conduct again,” she said.
 He is “truly remorseful for his conduct.”